DevOpsBootcamp/website/source/cloud-infrastructure.rst

 .. ifnotslides::

-    Creating and destroying operating systems is quick and painless.
+    Creating and destroying machines is quick and painless.
 If you need to quickly spin up 100 new Linux boxes to run a test, you can do that and then delete them afterwards with a few commands.

 - **Cost effective**

 .. ifnotslides::

-    Since you only pay for the resources that you're currently using on a cloud, they can be very cost effective.
+    Since you only pay for the resources that you're currently using, clouds can be very cost effective.
 Instead of worrying about upgrading your servers in order to handle increased load at peak hours, you can just spin up new machines as needed and only pay for the exact amount of extra capacity that you need.

 - **Low startup cost**